 This case has only been tested on ecp.endpoint.download queue, where all messages are coming into EP.
 If the queue is being flooded with messages from one or more senders, it will delay other messages.
 You can decide to remove messages from such troublesome senders.
-Example: if a sender
+Example: if a sender Åpen informasjon / Public information

->java -jar ekit.jar QP -f -q0 -s50 -t10 ecp.endpoint.download amqp://endpoint:password@localhost:5672 Think of this as DoS-protection.
+>java -jar ekit.jar QP -f -q0 -s50 -t10 ecp.endpoint.download amqp://endpoint:password@localhost:5672

+Think of this as DoS-protection.